10 Questions To Ask When Choosing Swimming Lessons For Kids

 Practicing Emler’s Emergency Action Plan is scheduled for all shifts, and teachers participate in weekly meetings and workshops where safety and teaching techniques are re-taught and finetuned.
 In addition, all Emler Swim School employees are required to pass stringent background checks for the safety of the children, swim families and coworkers.

 At Emler the class sizes are kept small: only four students per teacher for most classes, and six students per teacher for classes in which parents stay in the water with their little ones.
-We do our best to keep students or student-caretaker pairs spaced out, as well as keep empty lanes between each class.
 These small class sizes also ensure that your child is getting individualized attention, which empowers their teacher to truly understand their skills, personality and learning styles.

-We also offer one-on-one private lessons, parent-and-child classes with the instructor on the pool deck, and parent-and-child private lessons with the instructor on the pool deck so everyone can find a swim lesson type they’re comfortable with during the pandemic.
+We also offer one-on-one private lessons, parent-and-child classes with the instructor on the pool deck.

 Having a specific goal can help illuminate your child’s progress to make sure they are learning the necessary skills.
 At Emler, specific goals are set for each of our 20 different class levels.
 This allows the parents to know exactly which skills their children should be able to demonstrate by the end of the semester.